-My husband was a stay-at-home dad until his daughter was eighteen months old.
-Ron had finished his year as an OB-GYN resident, he’d saved some money, and he chose to stay home with her rather than take a job immediately.
+Ron was a stay-at-home dad until his daughter was eighteen months old.
+He’d finished his year as an OB-GYN Resident, he’d saved some money, and he chose to stay home with her rather than take a job immediately.
 This was before the Internet or cell phones, so Ron was truly on his own.
 He says it was the most wonderful and the most difficult job he’s ever had.

 What was wonderful?
 He existed in a cocoon.

 “This little being that you love so much becomes the center of the universe.
 And the level of dependency is frightening – she has to have your help in order to stay alive.
 And that prompts you to surrender to her, which may be your first experience of unconditional love.
 There’s so much joy in giving to her selflessly.
 And the reward is her spontaneous response, which isn’t conditioned or learned.
 Whether she laughs or cries, it’s pure self.
 It’s just a miracle.”

 What was difficult?
 He existed in a cocoon.